Earth Maiden Arjuna: Plot

 The story opens with Juna telling her boyfriend Tokio that she feels too cramped in the city, and deciding to take a trip to the Sea of Japan.
 On the drive, they get in an accident caused by a large, invisible worm-like creature and Juna dies.
 As her spirit leaves her body, Juna sees the dying Earth.
 The planet's suffering is visualized by worm-like creatures similar to the one that caused the accident that killed her.
 Known as the Raaja, they vary in size, from microscopic bacteria to those entwining the planet.
 A young boy named Chris appears before Juna and offers to save her life if she will help the planet.
 She reluctantly agrees and is resurrected.
 Supported by Chris, Tokio and SEED, an international organization that monitors the environment and confronts the Raaja, Juna must use her new powers to stop the Raaja from destroying Earth through humankind's destruction of the environmental systems of the planet, and Chris can only hope that she can fully awaken her powers in time to save the world.

-In the near end of the anime, Chris is revealed to be responsible for using a spillage of genetically engineered decomposition bacteria to summon Raajas that ravage Japan, causing everything including their modern clothes, gadgets, accessories, as well as food, water and electricity, to all be destroyed.
+Near the end of the series, Chris is revealed to be responsible for using a spillage of genetically engineered decomposition bacteria to summon Raajas that ravage Japan, causing everything including their modern clothes, gadgets, accessories, as well as food, water and electricity, to all be destroyed.
 All the people are thus forced to wear traditional Japanese clothes, and others become sick due to starvation and dehydration.
-This forces Juna to fight Chris and the Raajas for the sake of the people that she cares about when SEED tries to put her to safety.
+This forces Juna to fight Chris and the Raajas for the sake of the people that she cares about when SEED tries to take her to safety.
 It is during this time that she finally understands how to fully awaken her powers, and saves everyone.
 When Chris is defeated and after realizing his mistakes, he dies and disappears.
-Juna, satisfied to see her friends and her boyfriend Tokio one last time before dying for the second time tells them to eat the Raaja, and Tokio discovers that the Raajas that she defeated was made by food and water nutrients as he grabs it stating that they can survive to live once more.
+Juna, satisfied to see her friends and her boyfriend Tokio one last time before dying for the second time tells them to eat the Raaja, and Tokio discovers that the Raajas that she defeated were made by food and water nutrients as he grabs one, stating that they can survive to live once more.